brookshelley/brookshelley.github.com/books.md

     keeps writing, and sharing her work with us for years to come.
 I read this in one go, and it was a wild ride that had me laughing and crying.

+24. **Paprika** — Yasutaka Tsutsui

+    A fantasticly bizarre story of science, dreams, desire, and the smallness of men.
+I'd seen the anime adapted from this book years ago, so I had some predisposition towards envisioning characters a certain way, but this book goes to way different places than I remember the movie going.
+I liked this quite a bit, save for the weird shit with sexual assault.
+Like many books written by a guy, it shows.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo